-Raytheon Technologies is an American company that operated as an aerospace manufacturer before merging with other companies.
+Raytheon Technologies is an American company that operated as an aircraft manufacturer before merging with other companies.
+Formerly known as Raytheon Aircraft Company (RAC), today it specialises in aeronautics, space and defence systems.
+It’s a true Swiss Army knife of aeronautics.

 - 67,500 employees